Jersey Girl (2004 film): Plot

-Ollie rushes to make it to Gertie's Sweeney Todd performance at the last moment.
-The film ends with him, Gertie, Bart, Maya, and the rest celebrating at the bar.
-He and Maya hint at possible feelings for each other before Gertie interrupts them.
-He holds her in his arms and says that they are staying in New Jersey because he decided to not take the job.
-She asks why he did so if he loved it so much.
-He then says that he thought he did, but he loves his new life more because being a father to her was the only thing that he was ever really good at.
+Ollie rushes to Gertie's Sweeney Todd performance, arriving at the last moment.
+Ollie, Gertie, Bart, Maya and their friends then celebrate at a bar.
+There, he and Maya hint at possible feelings for each other, but are interrupted by Gertie.

+Ollie then takes Gertie in his arms and tells her that they are staying in New Jersey, as he decided not to take the job.
+She asks why, if he loved New York so much.
+He explains that he thought he did, but he actually loves his new life in New Jersey more.
+He tells Gertie that being her father is the only thing he has ever been really good at.

 Cast

 Production

 The film's budget included $10 million for Affleck and $4 million for Lopez.
 In the original draft of the script, Bruce Willis rather than Will Smith was the cause of (and eventual resolution to) Ollie's problems.
 Smith wrote the first fifty pages of the script with Bill Murray and Joey Lauren Adams in mind.
 The film was primarily shot in Highlands, New Jersey.
 Academy Award-winning Vilmos Zsigmond, its director of photography, was said by Smith to have been "an ornery old cuss who made the crew miserable."
 Paulsboro, New Jersey served as another of the shooting locations; scenes were shot there at its municipal building, Clam Digger Bar, and high school.
-Cut from it were scenes at Paulsboro's St. John's Church and Little League Field.
+Cut from it were scenes at Paulsboro's St. John's Catholic Church (now St. Mary the Queen Coptic Orthodox Church) and Little League Field.
 The scene in the church was to show the marriage between Ollie and Gertie; it was cut shortly after Affleck and Lopez split up in real life and their scenes were reshot, reducing her part due to concern over the poor box-office reception of Gigli.

 It is the first major theatrical release to include a joke about the September 11 attacks: when Gertie asks to see Cats, Ollie refuses on the grounds that it is "the second-worst thing to happen to New York City."
 On the second episode of the podcast "Blow Hard with Malcolm Ingram", Smith tells a story of Malcolm sending him lyrics to "Landslide" by Fleetwood Mac, trying to apologize for an earlier incident.
 He was so touched by the email that he included the song in the soundtrack.

-Jason Mewes, who plays Jay in the View Askewniverse films, was to have a part in the film as "Delivery Guy", but Kevin Smith had temporarily severed ties with him as part of a "tough love" approach to get him to quit using heroin.
+Jason Mewes, who plays Jay in the View Askewniverse films, was to have a part in the film as "Delivery Guy", but Kevin Smith had temporarily severed ties with him as part of a "tough love" approach to get him to quit using heroin following Jay and Silent Bob Strike Back (2001), making this so far the only film in Smith's filmography not to feature him, although archival audio of him is used for animated Jay during the opening "View Askew Productions" production logo.
 The role was given to Matthew Maher.